litosmunoz/matic-bot/README.md

+# MATIC Bots

-# Trading Bot with Python and Bybit API
+## Trading Bot with Python and Bybit API

 ### Project Structure
 The project consists of three main folders: